 Identify Target: to fire a weapon in space combat, a target must first be identified.
 The Intelligence Operative rolls DT12; Scanners, Scanner Array, to identify a target.
-The check has an advantage if the target has a lower Scanner Array than scanning ship and/or if the target has fired its weapons on its last turn.
-The check has a disadvantage if the target has a higher Scanner Array number or if it is currently Dark.
+The check has an advantage if the target has fired its weapons on its last turn.
+The check has a disadvantage if target is currently Dark.
 Once identified, the target remains identified unless it successfully Goes Dark or makes Evasive Maneuvers on a turn it does not fire its own weapons.
-If a ship is identified by 1 ship in a squadron, it will be automatically identified by all ships in the squadron.
+If a ship is identified by 1 ship in a squadron, it will be automatically identified by all ships in the squadron with functional comms.

 Target Lock: once a number of targets are identified, the Astrogator must make a Target Lock (DT12; Scanners; Scanner Array) on each of the ones that is to be shot at.
-The check has an advantage if the target has a lower Scanner Array than scanning ship and/or if the target has fired its weapons on its last turn.
-The check has a disadvantage if the target has a higher Scanner Array number or if it is currently Dark.
+The check has an advantage if the target has fired its weapons on its last turn.
+The check has a disadvantage if target is currently

+Dark.
 Any target for which the Target Lock failed, may not be fired upon this turn.
 The Astrogator can attempt to lock on to as many targets in a single turn as he has points in Scanners Asset.